Aircloak/aircloak/air/docs/content/ops/configuration.md

 ## Running without Docker containers

-If you're running the system without Docker containers, there are some additional things which need to be configured.
+If you're running the system without Docker containers, there are some additional things that need to be configured.

 ### Insights Air shadow server

-For internal purposes, the Insights Air component manages internal PostgreSQL databases per each known data source.
-Therefore, the component requires a PostgreSQL 9.6 instance, and login credentials for a user with database create privilege (`CREATEDB`).
-Once you've setup the PostgreSQL instance, you need to provide connection parameters to the Insights Air component in `config.json`, under the key `"shadow_database"`:
+Insights Air requires a PostgreSQL database instance (version 9.6) where it can create and destroy databases.
+Normally this database server is run as part of the docker container itself.
+When no docker container exists the server needs to be provided otherwise.
+The login credentials should be provided in the `config.json` configuration file of the Air component under the `shadow_database` key.
+The credentials must be for a user that has database creation privileges (`CREATEDB`).

 ```
 ...